isomerpages/moe-lianhuapri/_for-parents/MOE Sexuality Education.md

-You may click [here](https://beta.moe.gov.sg/programmes/sexuality-education/) for more information on MOE Sexuality Education.
+You may click <a href="https://beta.moe.gov.sg/programmes/sexuality-education/" target="_blank">here</a> for more information on MOE Sexuality Education.